7shi/dante-la-el/Inferno/MT/compare-en.md

 you will see the ancient suffering spirits,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">116</td><td>
-you will see the ancient grieving spirits
+you will see the ancient sorrowful spirits,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">116</td><td>
-You will see the ancient spirits sad,
+you will see the ancient spirits in pain,
 </td></tr>
 <tr><td>DeepL</td><td align="right">116</td><td>
 thou shalt see the ancient sorrowful spirits,